Your Gift Saves Lives

 • Vet records of the pet

 If the above methods of verification are unavailable, our team can provide additional support to assist with other methods of verification.
 If you have any questions, contact our team in advance at the information above or in person when reclaiming your pet.
+Once ownership has been verified, the person reclaiming the pet will need to provide a valid identification (photo ID preferred) and pay any applicable redemption and licensing fees.

 Fees are charged upon redemption according to the location where the animal was found.
 All fees are set by municipal code to help cover the cost of impounding stray animals.
 All animals received as lost/stray will incur impoundment and boarding fees.
 Transportation, medical and licensing fees may also apply.